EdwinWenink/llm_tool_calls/README.md

 ## Conversation about the weather

-This uses a dummy `get_current_weather` function that always says it's 20 degrees.
+This uses a dummy `get_current_weather` function that does not actually call an API but always says it's 20 degrees.
 The main point here is that LLM knows how to fill the `location` and `format` parameters from the user query and use these in the function call:

 ```